 Just a small tip.
 If you want to avoid using expensive oils or butter, substitute 2 tablespoons with applesauce or pumpkin puree.
 Do not substitute it all unless you like the taste of fat-free pancakes.

 Breakfast Cake Variation:

-Preheat oven to 350 degrees Fahrenheit.
-Pour batter into a greased baking dish and bake 20-30 minutes, until a knife inserted in the center of the cake comes out clean.
+Preheat oven to 350 F. Pour batter into a greased baking dish and bake 20-30 minutes, until a knife inserted in the center of the cake comes out clean.
 Serve with butter and maple syrup.

 Please note: The actual calories and nutrition of this dish will change depending on what ingredients you use.
 Nutrition information is not always accurate.